alphagov/search-api-v2/docs/adr/003-gcp-iac.md

 3. Terraform providers are available for the majority of GCP resources and Google Cloud SDK can be used for those not natively supported

 ## Decision
-Use Terraform for IaC of Google Cloud resources and add additional deployments to existing [repository](https://github.com/alphagov/govuk-infrastructure) for Search Improvements
+In discussions between @richardTowers and Matt Gregory on 14th Sept 2023 it was agreed to use Terraform for IaC of Google Cloud resources and add additional deployments to existing [repository](https://github.com/alphagov/govuk-infrastructure) for Search Improvements

 ## Status
-Ready for Review
+Decided